jrhawley/n1diff/Manuscript/4-james-stein-estimator.md

 In the case that either $m < 3$ or $\text{Tr}(\Sigma) < 2 \lambda_L$, the naive estimator is then the minimax estimator.
 The most shrinkage occurs when $c = 2 \left( \frac{\text{Tr}(\Sigma)}{\lambda_L} - 2\right)$, and the naive estimator is equivalent to the James-Stein estimator with $c = 0$.

-## Applying the James-Stein estimator to differential gene expression

-### A simple experimental design
+## The James-Stein estimator for a simple experimental design

 Let's consider the `sleuth` model with our simple experimental design (`d ~ 1 + mutation`):